robertahunt/specify7-wiki/Postgres-Migration.md

 4. In `setting/local_specify_settings.py` adjust the database name and login values to match those of the new Postgres database.

+5. Comment out the `check_versions` line  in `specify/models.py` so it won't bail out when it doesn't find an `spversion` table in the new empty DB.

 5. Tell Django to create the Specify schema in the database:
    `./manage.sh syncdb`.